 Italian Peasant Pie Receives A Royal Welcome In America.

-Pizza came to America with Italian immigrants of the 19th century but has enjoyed its American boom principally since World War ll.
+Pizza came to America with Italian immigrants of the 19th century but has enjoyed its American boom principally since World War II.
 It first became popular in port cities like New York and San Francisco, gradually moving inland until today it is featured at more than 15,000 pizzerias from Boston to San Diego – even in Hawaii.
 It is more popular in America than in Italy, where it is most frequently served as an appetizer.
+In fact, tourists sometimes have trouble finding pizza in its native land.
+For Americans who take their pizza seriously, October 6-12 has been set aside as International Pizza Week by the International Pizza Clubs, of which comedian Jerry Colonna is president.